-The Euro is the single European countries adopted by 18 /28 EU countries. (though not the UK).
-It is the second largest reserve currency in the world, after the US Dollar.
-Euro notes and coins came into circulation on January 1st 2002.
+The Euro is the single European countries adopted by 18/28 EU countries. (though not the UK).
+It is the second-largest reserve currency in the world after the US Dollar.
+Euro notes and coins came into circulation on January 1st, 2002.
 It was hoped that the Euro would confer many benefits on member countries.

-1. Transaction costs
+1. Lower transaction costs

 With a single currency, there will be no longer a cost involved in changing currencies; this will benefit tourists and firms who trade within the Euro area.
 It has been estimated that this benefit will be equal to 1% of GDP so will be quite significant. (this is sometimes known as frictional costs) Some studies have suggested that the Euro has led to a 6% increase in tourism, (though many other factors may be at work.)